jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/intro.md

 ```

-## Student Task #2: Add tile to tilemap
+## Student Task #2: Add tile to tile map

-1. Start with your "intro tilemap 1" code and name "tile in tilemap"
+1. Start with your "intro tile map 1" code and name "tile in tile map"
-2. **Modify** the code to include a tile image that is used in the tilemap
+2. **Modify** the code to include a tile image that is used in the tile map

 ### Example #3: Words!